apache/qpid/wcf/ReadMe.txt

 NOTE: In the following instructions %QPID_ROOT% refers to the root of qpid source code location e.g. C:\trunk\qpid

-5. Build Qpid cpp
+5. Build Qpid cpp according to the instuctions in INSTALL-WINDOWS.
-Build at least the "qpidd", "qpidclient" and "qpidcommon" projects.
+Build at least the "qpidd", "qpidxarm", "qpidclient" and "qpidcommon" projects.
+Optionally build "perftest" for use with the WcfPerftest interoperability and performance test program.
 Create an environment variable called QPID_BUILD_ROOT and store the path to the Qpid build directory in it.
+Use the same BOOST_ROOT environment variable for building both Qpid cpp and WCF related solutions.

 4. Building the solution file
 =============================

+Ensure that BOOST_ROOT and QPID_BUILD_ROOT environment variables are set as described above.

 Option 1: Using MSBuild